contexis-cmp/contexis/docs/guides/getting-started.md

 mkdir my-first-ai-app
 cd my-first-ai-app

-# Initialize a new CMP project
+# Initialize a new CMP project (local-first by default)
 ctx init my-support-bot

 # Navigate into your project